Coal Creek, Jefferson County, Colorado: Public Transportation

+Around 2010, due to low ridership RTD transferred operations of the route to Boulder County, rebranding it as the Coal Creek Express (CCE).
+Despite reduced costs and efforts to expand ridership—including a proposed extension to Nederland in 2011—the service was discontinued during RTD’s 2012 system-wide service reductions.
+Currently no fixed-route public transportation operates in Coal Creek Canyon.

 Climate

 According to the Köppen Climate Classification system, Coal Creek has a warm-summer humid continental climate, abbreviated "BSk" on climate maps, but closely borders on an oceanic climate (Cfb).